Falling Into Literacy

 I use readers a lot in class.
 We use them to highlight phonic rules we are working on, develop decoding skills and increase fluency.
 I also put extra copies in our word work area for students to read with a partner during their word work time.

 Taking interactive readers a step further by asking students to fill in the blank AND illustrate the sentences helps build comprehension skills.
+Giving thanks provides that opportunity, too.

 Often we read and re-read text to improve fluency, comprehension, and reading strategies.
 Re-reading text can get receptive.
 To keep things interesting I assign individual or groups students parts to read – encouraging dramatic reading and voice inflection.
 This reader has different icons denoting the parts of different characters.